christi-liongson/data-programming-for-public-policy/week10.md

 First, determine what you need from your data and how are you analyzing it.
 This will be the basis for determining what you need to do to clean your data.

+Note for these examples: As I'm going through the examples, think about the structure and the steps.
+Don't worry about the code.

 Example for data cleaning: Machine Learning Project (Jupyter notebook) Go over:
 Data Sources